 CSU Channel Islands, under the leadership of the Department of Facilities Services (FS), has taken large strides to achieve a more sustainable campus through water conservation.
 We have converted to watering the entire campus with recycled water as well as cutting back the amount of water used in these irrigated areas (and converting turf to native and low water plants).
-By taking this step, we are moving toward the California mandated 32% reduction from 2013 of potable (drinking) water.
-As of September 2015, we are only down 5% due to the fact that we conserved 29% of potable water in 2008-2010.
+By taking this step, we are moving toward the California mandated 24% reduction from 2013 of potable (drinking) water.
+In March 2016, we were down 17% to our reduction goal.
 We obtain our water through Camrosa Water District, which operates a state-of-the-art water treatment and reclamation facility.

 Figure 1: Potable water used at CI in 2015 broken down by month.